RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 1. The first is the *size* of a circuit, measured by the *number of gates* in it.
 This measure is fairly straightforward: if we stick with the analogy of gates as very simple pieces of logic, then the more gates a circuit has, the more complex the functions it can represent.
 When talking about hardware circuits, this directly correlates to the cost, and size, of the corresponding hardware.
 2. The second one is called the *depth* of the circuit, and is the length of the longest path in the circuit.
 Intuitively, this measure indicates how *parallelizable* the computation is.
 With real hardware as an analogy, this correlates to how fast the computation can be performed.

 We denote by $C_\Phi(f)$ and $D_\Phi(f)$ the minimal size and depth, respectively, across all circuits that computes $f$ over $\Phi$.
 The main point of interest in circuit complexity is the behavior of those complexity measures on different functions and families of functions.
-Mainly, one can ask itself:
+Mainly, one can ask himself:

 - Are there families of functions that require super-polynomial size or depth?
 - Can we prove strong lower bounds on circuit size or depth for explicit functions?